Loading...

 Cuevas Medek Exercises International Center staff:

-Ramón Cuevas, Kinesiologist, CME Master and creator of the CME® Therapy.
+Ramón Cuevas, Physiotherapist, CME Master and creator of the CME® Therapy.

 Claudia Undurraga, Publicist, CME appointments and logistic coordinator.